phackh/SwiftAdditions/README.md

 # SwiftAdditions

-A description of this package.
+A small set of unrelated additions and extensions for Swift and SwiftUI